Digital Service Design MSc

 Teaching and learning

-You will be taught by our lecturers and practising researchers, through a mixture of lectures, seminars, lab sessions, guest lectures from industry experts, talks and workshops.
-We will thus be providing you with theory-based teaching that is based on up-to-date research in this exciting area.
+You will be taught by our lecturers and practising researchers through a mixture of lectures, seminars, lab sessions, guest lectures from industry experts, talks and studio workshops.
+This is theory-based teaching based upon up-to-date research in an exciting area.

-Academics and guest lecturers on the course come from a wide variety of backgrounds and have experience working on high-profile projects at companies like Wilson Fletcher, Marks & Spencer, The Telegraph, W12, Virgin Media, BBH, IDEO, Friday, SapientNitro, RBS, Hugo & Cat etc.
+Academics and guest lecturers on the course come from a wide variety of backgrounds and have experience working on high profile projects at companies like Wilson Fletcher, M&S, The Telegraph, W12, Virgin Media, BBH, IDEO, Friday, SapientNitro, RBS, and Hugo & Cat.

 Assessment and feedback

-You will be assessed through a combination of coursework, examination and dissertation.
-You will also produce a portfolio of evidence for the Digital Design Methodologies module.
+You’ll be assessed through a combination of coursework, examination and dissertation.
+You’ll also be expected to produce a portfolio of evidence for the Digital Design Methodologies module.
 Examinations are held in May.

 Fees and funding

 Some courses incur additional course related costs.
 You can also check our on-campus accommodation costs for more information on living expenses.

 Read about funding opportunities available to postgraduate students